ggreen86/XLSX-Workbook-Class/README.md

 Beta 6 removed a check for the file existing on the file system before adding as a Hyperlink.
 This check prevented a file link to a URL to be added as a hyperlink and is not needed.

+Beta 7 added the CodePage setting to the xl_sheets cursor to account for the name of the sheet tab.

 ## Written By

 Gregory Green